ligato/docs/docs/user-guide/get-vpp-agent.md

 To enable certain features (database connection, messaging), the vpp-agent requires static [configuration files][config-files] referred to as `.conf` files.
 Quick notes on conf files:

 - majority of plugins support .conf files.
-- Some plugins cannot be loaded without a `.conf` file even if defined as part of the plugin feature set(e.g. Kafka).
+- Some plugins cannot be loaded without a `.conf` file even if defined as part of the plugin feature set (e.g. Kafka).
 - Other plugins load `.conf` files as the default value.
 This makes it easy to use `.conf` files to modify certain plugin behavior.

 ---

-### Connect vpp-agent to the Key-Value Store
+### Connect vpp-agent to the Key-Value Data Store

 !!!
 Note
-    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a datastore or database of key-value pairs or more generally structured data objects.
-These terms include but are not limited to KV database, KVDB, KV datastore and so on.
-We will use the term `KV store` in this section as this is the term used by [etcd](https://etcd.io), the most widely deployed key-value store in used today.
+    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a data store or database of key-value (KV) pairs or more generally structured data objects.
+These terms include but are not limited to KV database, KVDB, KV store and so on.
+Unless otherwise noted, we will use the term `KV data store` in the documentation text in this section and elsewhere in the documentation.
+The term `KVDB` might appear in the code examples and this will remain as is.

-Configuration information is stored in a key-value store (or KV store for short).
-The vpp-agent needs to know how to connect to a particular instance of a KV store so that it can listen for and receive config data.
+Configuration information is stored in a KV data store.
+The vpp-agent needs to know how to connect to a particular instance of a KV data store so that it can listen for and receive config data.
 The connection information (IP address, port) is provided via a .conf file.
-Every KV store plugin defines its own config file.
+Every KV data store plugin defines its own config file.

-Click [KV store][kv-overview] for more information.
+Click [KV data store][kv-overview] for more information.

 **Start etcd:**